-This may be likely, if for instance, criminal activity is more localized than formal sector employment.
-If most crime centers around local street gangs, then not being able to easily to go other parts of the city, may mean that in neighborhoods that have street gangs, youth will be drawn into crime.
-If so, to engage in crime, individuals in such neighborhoods stay in their neighborhoods; but to participate in the legitimate sector, they must travel far by paying a high travel cost.
-Once these street gang neighborhoods can easily access legitimate activity in other parts of the city.
-Yet, such a narrative would imply that if the economic structure of the neighborhood were different, then being connected may have had an opposite effect.
-Suppose, for instance, a neighborhood with no street gangs were suddenly added to the transit network, opening up access to other parts of the city, including other gang neighborhoods.
+instance, a neighborhood with no street gangs were suddenly added to the transit network, opening up access to other parts of the city, including other gang neighborhoods.
 Then, we may have an increase in legitimate activity as more individuals come and access these formal sector jobs.
 But we may also have youth from these newly connected neighborhoods joining criminal enterprises in other neighborhoods that they now have easy access to.
 Theoretically, this suggests that what we saw in Tables 1 and 2 may depend on the underlying economic structure of the neighborhoods.

 To examine this, we consider different aspects of heterogeneity that directly relate to our analysis: i.e., the role played by access to different types of opportunities.
 We combine all new stations and consider the change (post minus pre) in crime rates and distance traveled to formal jobs after new cable lines were built.

-To document the changes, we must aim to compare regions near the newly built stations to those further away.
+To document the changes, we must aim to compare regions near the newly built stations to those farther away.
 Yet, we should not think of regions further away as 'control neighborhoods,' as all neighborhoods will be indirectly affected.
-To be transparent, we show the effects along on various distance bins to as to non-parametrically describe these relationships.
+To be transparent, we show the effects along various distance bins so as to non-parametrically describe these relationships.